openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-Your screen looks similar to this after the download and shows the paths of downloaded files:
+After download Your screen will look similar to below and show the paths of downloaded files:

 @sphinxdirective
 .. tab:: Linux